 Cleaning, Painting and Fixing

 Changing the look and feel of the exterior of your house can be as simple as touching up or repainting the exterior paint or replacing/repainting the front door.
+Neutral colors, for example, harmonize with almost any décor.
+For exteriors, keep it simple with white or another neutral color.
+Now is not the time to awe the neighborhood with your unique taste.
 Additional items sellers should consider include:

 - Making sure railings are sturdy and freshly painted